Science

 Implementation

-Our science scheme of work consists of the Nursery and Reception curriculum ambitions and the White Rose scheme for Key stage one. scientific areas of learning.
-This is taught through a sequence of lessons for each topic and we ensure progression of skills is evident throughout the children’s time at Goldfield.
-We also study seasonal change over a year long period, where children closely observe the changes that happen over time.
+Our science scheme of work consists of the Nursery and Reception curriculum ambitions and the sequence of learning from the White Rose Science scheme for Key stage one, with some adaptation of when these take place.
+Related resources and learning opportunities, which enhance the sequence of lessons for each topic to promote and encourage a love of learning and discovery as well as ensure progression of skills and knowledge throughout the children’s time at Goldfield.
+We also study seasonal change over a year long period, where children closely observe the changes that happen over time and consider different habitats and environments.
 We take a child-centred approach using prior knowledge of the children and have a clearly defined end point, at the end of lesson or topic.
 We want the children to acquire skills and knowledge in a logical way in which they get embedded in long term memory to be applied in the wider curriculum.
 Opportunities are taken whenever possible to learn outside; we are lucky to have developed a nature area where the children can explore, observe carefully, collect data and share with others their findings.
 We have allotment areas where the children can grow, look after plants and vegetables and become fully immersed.
-All children in Year one take part in an after school Gardening Club for many weeks .
-The children have the opportunity to prepare, plant and grow a variety of plants.
+All children in Year one take part in an after school Gardening Club for many weeks The children have the opportunity to prepare, plant and grow a variety of plants.
 Caring for them and enjoying harvesting and eating them.

 Impact